stantoncj/SCM-Z80Retro/Source/README.md

 * Generates debugger code for running in [Dezog]
 * Sample [.vscode] config for Build and Dezog

-Instructions
+Instructions (for 1.3)
 ------------
+Download Source and Tools from here https://smallcomputercentral.com/small-computer-monitor-v1-3/ Unzip the directory as SCM

-This repository must be inserted into the SCM/Source directory for SCMonitor (not at SCM!)
+This repository must be inserted into the SCM/Source directory for SCMonitor (not at ./SCM!)
+The SCM/App directory must be available as ../App from the Source directory to include Any SCM apps, including BASIC and the CPM Loaders

 Requirements (for OSX)
 ----------------------